Welcome to Simon Shields' Online Law Practice.

 See the full Hearings in Tribunal Proceedings (Temporary Measures) Act, 2020 here.

 Court Limitation Periods and Time Limits during COVID-19The Ontario government has exercised authority that it has under the Emergency Management and Civil Protection Act to suspend the running of any limitation periods.
-It also has suspended the running of any time limits (ie. "any period of time within which any step must be taken in any proceeding in Ontario") "subject to the discretion of the court, tribunal or other decision-maker responsible for the proceeding" for the duration of the coronavirus crisis.
-The Order is retroactive to 16 March 2020.
+It also has suspended the running of any time limits (ie. "any period of time within which any step must be taken in any proceeding in Ontario") "subject to the discretion of the court, tribunal or other decision-maker responsible for the proceeding".
+The Order is retroactive to 16 March 2020 and is currently set to expire 11 September 2020.